Jun 13, 2019

 Learn the basics of your menstrual cycle and how to find the right period products for you.

-Getting to know your body better and understanding your flow will help you better treat your own symptoms, become more aware of your own fertility and promote your sexual health.
+Getting to know your body and understanding your flow can help you manage your period and become more empowered about your reproductive health.

 What is menstruation?